 About the Wilkes University Police Department

-The Department of Public Safety is located on the ground floor of the parking garage located at 148 S. Main St. The Department of Public Safety provides uniformed services twenty-four hours a day, seven days a week.
-This office consists of 21 full-time officers and seven communications officers, responsible for handling incoming calls and dispatching officers.
-Public safety officers make regular patrols of the University grounds and buildings by foot, bike and vehicle.
+The Wilkes University Police Department and Office of Public Safety is located on the ground floor of the parking garage located at 148 S. Main St. We provide police and security services 24 hours a day, seven days a week.
+This office consists of full-time police and security officers, as well as dispatch communication officers responsible for handling incoming calls and dispatching officers.
+Officers make regular patrols of the University grounds and buildings by foot, bike and vehicle.

 We are responsible for safety and security on campus, but can't do it alone.
 Safety at Wilkes is a partnership between officers and the community they serve.
 We are all Public Safety, from faculty, to staff, to student, and each of us is charged with the responsibility to look out for each other.
-Call us immediately if you observe suspicious activity or people on or around campus.
+Call us immediately at campus ext.
+4999 (570-408-4999) if you observe suspicious activity or people on or around campus.
 A community that takes an active role in being aware and responsive is a safe community.

 Wilkes University provides a number of services and programs to the campus community to ensure the safety and security of our campus affiliates.
 These services strive to emphasize proactive measures in order to minimize the need for reactive responses.
 We must all take responsibility for our own safety and the safety of others.
 Promptly and accurately reporting any and all criminal acts, dangerous situations and suspicious behaviors greatly assists in the provision of a safe campus community.